 - Reversed in the penultimate episode, where, after he's humiliated via Engineered Public Confession, it's Felix who wants to see the Reds and Blues killed, noting that it would be the perfect time to finish Tucker off, given his injuries.
 However, Locus stops him because protocol dictates that they return to home base after a failure.

 - Worf Had the Flu: If it weren't for Carolina's leg wound, the big fight in the penultimate episode of the season wouldn't have lasted nearly as long or gone nearly as well for the mercenaries.
 It was also later stated that Carolina and Wash purposely went easy on them so they could get the mercs distracted and start Felix monologuing.
-To argue in the mercenaries' favor, though, Church does remark in the next episode that the plan was for Carolina to distract the mercenaries, not let them mop the floor with her.
+Though to argue in the mercenaries' favor, though, Church does remark in the next episode that the plan was for Carolina to distract the mercenaries, not let them mop the floor with her.
 It's entirely possible that two mercenaries who have seen countless fights, including some of the nastiest that happened during the Great War, are a match for two Freelancers.

 - You Are Better Than You Think You Are: Kimball tells Tucker, Caboose, Simmons and Grif this in Episode 3.Kimball: When I first heard about you four, I envisioned strong, daring, respectable soldiers.